Articles in this section

-Authenticate your emails with SPF, DKIM and Sender ID
+Authenticate your emails with SPF, DKIM, and Sender ID

-SPF is an email authentication protocol that allows the owner of a domain to authorize other email servers to send email on behalf of this domain.
+SPF is an email authentication protocol that allows the owner of a domain to authorize other email servers to send an email on behalf of this domain.

 For example, Grasspods is using Vtiger.
-Grasspods administrator added vtiger.com as an authorized sender in grasspods.com DNS record.
+Grasspods administrator added vtiger.com as an authorized sender in the grasspods.com DNS record.

 John, one of the users in Grasspods, sends an email to a contact from Vtiger.
 Contact’s email server is Gmail.